-The headteacher and DSL are aware of the requirement for children to have an Appropriate Adult (PACE Code C 2019) where there is a need for detention, treatment and questioning by police officers and will respond to concerns in line with our school 'Searching, Screening and Confiscation' policy and behaviour policy, which is informed by the DfE 'School' guidance.
+The headteacher and DSL are aware of the requirement for children to have an Appropriate Adult (PACE Code C 2019) where there is a need for detention, treatment and questioning by police officers and will respond to concerns in line with our behaviour policy, which is informed by the DfE 'School' guidance.
+Note: headteachers should access the updated DfE 'Searching, screening and confiscation at School' guidance.